arlac77/bitbucket-repository-provider/README.md

 **Extends Repository**

-a repository hosted in bitbucket
+a repository hosted on bitbucket

 ### Parameters